-Mississippi Gorge Regional Park follows the west bank of the big River for a few miles, with multi-use trails leading to Minnehaha Regional Park to the south.
+Mississippi Gorge Regional Park follows the west bank of the Big River for a few miles, with multi-use hiking trails leading to Minnehaha Regional Park to the south.
 We couldn’t find a good PDF map of the Park, so it’s hard to tell from the Google Map where it ends to the north!
 Here’s the Google Map.

 Mississippi National River & Recreation Area (Minneapolis)

-There are several short and easy paved walks in the Mississippi National River & Recreation Area, which we won’t list but you can find here.
+There are several short and easy paved walks in the Mississippi National River & Recreation Area, which we won’t list but you can find them here.
 The National Park Service lists 3 hikes in this Area, too.
 Two of them are Scientific & Natural Areas—Grey Cloud Dunes and Pine Bend Bluffs.